18F/ux-guide/_pages/research/make-research-actionable.md

 Whichever method you use, introduce it to your partner as well so they can build their research skills.

 Any approved tool can be used.
-For GSA staff: We’ve listed some of our [approved, commonly used tools](https://docs.google.com/document/d/1re2dDFboR80IbNZire0H3eaZ11YgLeMy5urtD6Ecn8I/edit).
+We’ve listed some of our [approved, commonly used tools](https://docs.google.com/document/d/1re2dDFboR80IbNZire0H3eaZ11YgLeMy5urtD6Ecn8I/edit).

 ## Insights into action